ingridh/railsdecalproj2/README.md

 Features:

 - Users can log in, create events, and join events
 - Users can meet up with people with similar interest.
 For example, a user wants to watch Big Hero 6 but has no one to go with, others in a similar situation can join.
 - Discover all the events that are happening to see if there’s any interesting events.
 - emailing when events get updated *

 Division of Labor:

--Ingrid: Make views and make it pretty, use a custom gem
+- Ingrid: Make views and make it pretty, use a custom gem
--Mandy: Make Controllers and routes, validations, writeup
+- Mandy: Make Controllers and routes, validations, writeup
--Melissa: Make the 3 models with seed file, test files, deploy to heroku
+- Melissa: Make the 3 models with seed file, test files, deploy to heroku